 ONRSR is reminding rail transport operators about a range of risks, causes and controls associated with A1 SPADs

 A Signal Passed at Danger (SPAD) is where rolling stock passes a stop indication / aspect or exceeds the limits of authorised movement without authority.
-As per ONRSR’s Reporting Requirements for Notifiable Occurrences, an ‘A1 SPAD’ is “When a SPAD has occurred and, according to available evidence, a stop aspect, indication or end of movement authority was displayed or given correctly and in sufficient time for the train to be stopped safely at it.”
+As per ONRSR’s Reporting Requirements for Notifiable Occurrences Guideline, an ‘A1 SPAD’ is “When a SPAD has occurred and, according to available evidence, a stop aspect, indication or end of movement authority was displayed or given correctly and in sufficient time for the train to be stopped safely at it.”

 Such incidents can result in injuries or fatalities, especially where the A1 SPAD leads to a derailment or collision with another train (see the Safety Message: Train to train collision).
 While ONRSR’s investigations into A1 SPADs have identified several causes and contributing factors, there are also several mitigations that can minimise the risks.
 While not exhaustive, given the range of operational environments within the Australian rail industry, the following causes/contributing factors and controls should be noted.